 When faced with a complex problem, try to simplify your analysis down to the core, important tradeoffs.

-Eigenquestions: The Art of Framing Problems
+Excerpt from Eigenquestions: The Art of Framing Problems

 Aside from being an interesting snapshot from the internet historical archives, this story demonstrates an important learning: the power of a good frame — a critical success factor for teams and an important skill to master.
 By reframing the question as "consistency vs comprehensiveness," we made a clear decision and created a frame for a series of hard decisions down the line.